hymkor/pipe2excel/readme.md

 history
 -------
+- (Not released yet)
+    - With `-o FILENAME`, use "tealeg/xlsx" instead of "go-ole/go-ole"
+    - Remove options -s and -q.
+Their features are enabled with -o.
 - 0.4 (Aug 05,2018)
     - Add -f option to set field seperator
     - Do not treat as string when the value is a negative integer.